Projects

 - A cyberinfrastructure search engine and data portal built on SeerSuite for environmental chemistry: ChemxSeer

-- This project focuses on searching for chemical formulae, table
+- This project focused on searching for chemical formulae,

 - Automated methods in systems research and cyberinfrastructure - information and knowledge extraction, data mining, web services.
 Please see some of my recent papers.